 Conflict and Coexistence between Anabaptists and Reformed in Early Modern Zurich

 In examining the experience of a religious minority engaged in visible nonconformity under conditions of repression for nearly a century (1585-1650), this study expands appreciation of the breadth of possibilities for coexistence in early modern Europe.
 At the same time, it shows how tenuous and cruel coexistence could be.
 I demonstrate that this arrangement was frequently marred by conflict, the character and severity of which depended on varying configurations of governmental power, solidarities of kinship and neighborliness, and understandings of shared space.
 Indeed, by drawing attention to when, where, and how nonconformists’ conduct triggered conflict, my work reveals the outlines of religious, cultural, and political boundaries, often hidden from view, that marked the edges of early modern European communities.
-Beyond enriching scholarly discussions, the results of this research offer new perspective on escalating tensions and violence that mark majority-minority interactions in our current context.
+The results of this research offer new perspective on escalating tensions and violence that mark majority-minority interactions in our current context.

 Anabaptist Archival Cultures and Practices